 - After returning to campus, recheck all traveling gear and items within when you unpack.
 Don’t put your suitcase or backpack on or under your bed.

-If you have further questions, contact your local Housing Building Manager or Front Desk Supervisor.
+If you have further questions or need assistance, please contact your local Housing Building Manager or Housing Service Center Supervisor.

-We hope that the information in this fact sheet provides you a better understanding of this problem, the actions R&DE Student Housing is taking to address it, and what you can do to help.
+We hope that this information provides you with a better understanding of this problem, the actions R&DE Student Housing is taking to address it, and what you can do to help.
 Providing a safe living environment for our students and residential visitors is our highest priority.
-Please know that everyone in Residential and Dining Enterprises is committed to doing everything practicable to manage the impact of this worldwide problem on our campus.
+Please know that everyone in R&DE is committed to doing everything practicable to manage the impact of this worldwide problem on our campus.